futoin/core-js-ri-asyncsteps/README.md

 <a name="module_futoin-asyncsteps.AsyncSteps#successStep"></a>
 ###module:futoin-asyncsteps.AsyncSteps.successStep()
-If sub-steps have been added then add dummy step with as.success() call.
+If sub-steps have been added then add efficient dummy step which behavior of as.success();
 Otherwise, simply call as.success();

+<a name="module_futoin-asyncsteps.AsyncSteps#setTimeout"></a>
+###module:futoin-asyncsteps.AsyncSteps.setTimeout(timeout_ms)
+Set timeout for external event completion with async success() or error() call.
+If step is not finished until timeout is reached then whole execution gets canceled.
+Can be used only within execute_callback body.

+**Params**

+- timeout_ms `number` - Timeout in ms

+<a name="module_futoin-asyncsteps.AsyncSteps#setCancel"></a>
+###module:futoin-asyncsteps.AsyncSteps.setCancel()
+Set cancellation handler to properly handle timeouts and external cancellation.
+Can be used only within execute_callback body.

 <a name="module_futoin-asyncsteps.AsyncSteps#add"></a>
 ###module:futoin-asyncsteps.AsyncSteps.add(func, [onerror])
-Add root level step.
+Add sub-step.
 Can be called multiple times.

 **Params**